Mumbai Monorail: Rolling stock

 The monorail uses Scomi SUTRA systems built in Malaysia by Scomi Rail Bhd.
 The first car was shipped to India on 2 January 2010, marking the first time that rail cars manufactured by the company were exported overseas.
 Six trains currently operate in the first phase of the line.
 Ten more will be added in the second phase.
 Monorail trains are royal pink, apple green, and ice blue in colour, with black and white stripes.

 Each monorail train consists of four coaches with a combined passenger capacity of 568.
 The low number of seats was to ensure that the flow of people in and out of the coach was not hampered.
-Some sections of seats are reserved for pregnant women, the elderly and the differently-abled.
+Some sections of seats are reserved for pregnant women, the elderly and the disabled.
 Handrails and handgrips are installed in coaches, within easy reach of all standing passengers.
 A 4-coach monorail train has a total length of 44.8 metres, and each coach weighs 15 tonnes.
 All coaches are air-conditioned.
 There are two CCTV cameras installed in each coach.

 In March 2023, after an uptick in ridership, the MMRDA ordered 10 new trains for the route.